Overfishing Statistics – Global Status of Fishery Resources!

 In order to reduce fish discards, there are a few things we can do, starting with implementing bycatch management planning.

-Improving fishing gear to ensure fishers only capture a certain species, closing fisheries where fishermen discard a high percentage of unwanted marine life, implementing catch limits to control how much seafood is being caught, and monitoring all boats that commercial fish are other ways that can significantly reduce fish discards.
+Improving fishing gear to ensure fishers only capture a certain species, closing fisheries where fishermen discard a high percentage of unwanted marine life, implementing catch limits to control how much seafood is being caught, and monitoring all boats that commercial fisheries use are other ways that can significantly reduce fish discards.

 How Much of the World’s Ocean Is Protected?